We're On the Move! The countdown has begun. We move to our new building on the Havenstraat in Amsterdam Zuid in...

 Living in The Netherlands, it is important that we recognise and respect the important aspects of Dutch culture and tradition.
-In December, we welcome Sinterklaas and his helpers to our school, preparing the children in advance by teaching them about this tradition and learning songs; and, on King’s Day, we dress up in orange and play traditional Dutch games to celebrate the King’s birthday.
+In December, we welcome Sinterklaas preparing the children in advance by teaching them about this tradition and learning songs; and, on King’s Day, we dress up in orange and play traditional Dutch games to celebrate the King’s birthday.

 We hope our children will remember how fun their time with us was; how their teachers made the most of every day and every lesson, bringing education to life and helping the children to really experience learning.
 We hope they will remember coming to school dressed in full Viking costumes and carrying out a ‘raid’ on the other classrooms or the visit from the firefighters.

 They will remember the excitement of preparing for their year group productions; learning their lines, practising songs and perfecting dance routines.
 They will remember the looks of pride on the faces of their parents and teachers as they took to the stage with their peers, supporting each other and enjoying their performance.
 They will also remember the pride they themselves felt.